 • Complete your project in the off-season: Roofing companies often charge less during late fall or early winter when they’re less in demand.

-• Do parts of the job yourself: Remove and dispose of your old roofing materials on your own if possible.
+• Do parts of the job yourself: If possible, remove and dispose of your old roofing materials yourself.

 • Opt for affordable materials: EPDM is the least expensive rubber roofing material, but be sure to balance price with long-term durability.
 Also, carefully review the warranty.